slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img style="max-width:380px; box-shadow: 0 0 0 1px rgba(111,119,130,.15), 0 5px 20px 0 rgba(21,27,38,.08); border-radius: 4px;" src="../images/slack-rule.png" />

-An App Action allows users to customize app actions triggered by Asana's rule engine.
-They use the same functionality as the [App Form](/docs/app-form), as Asana requests a form definition from the App Server.
+A Rule Action allows users to customize actions triggered by Asana's rule engine.
+They use the same functionality as the [Modal Form](/docs/modal-form), as Asana requests a form definition from the App Server.
 The app controls the form fields, handles `on_change` events, and stores the inputs of the form.
 When a rule is created, Asana sends a request to the App Server with the user-specified inputs.
 When the rule is triggered, Asana sends an event to the App Server.

-App actions are a part of [Asana Rules](https://asana.com/guide/help/premium/rules).
+Rule Actions are a part of [Asana Rules](https://asana.com/guide/help/premium/rules).

 Related References: